 - The applicant should indicate whether there are mapped floodplains on the project parcel. - The proposed subdivision is in the Presumpscot River Watershed, which is not listed in Chapter 502: Direct Watersheds Of Lakes Most At Risk From New Development, And Urban Impaired Streams of the Maine Department of Environmental Protection. - A hydrogeologic assessment is not required because the project is proposed to be served by public sewer.
-(See FOF E) Per 910.C.1(c)(3)(ii), the Board may require a hydrogeologic assessment in cases where site considerations or development design indicate greater potential of adverse impacts on groundwater quality. - The project must submit approval from the Maine Department of Environmental Protection (DEP) under Stormwater Law with the Final Plan. - Written communication from Maine DEP dated December 4, 2019, states that the applicant needs to submit a Stormwater Permit By Rule for the outfall, because it is within 25' of a stream. - The Final Plan must include approval from the Army Corps of Engineers, if a permit under Section 404 of the Clean Water Act is required. - The Preliminary Plan submission notes that the amount of wetland alteration will be 11,761sf.
+(See FOF E) Per 910.C.1(c)(3)(ii), the Board may require a hydrogeologic assessment in cases where site considerations or development design indicate greater potential of adverse impacts on groundwater quality. - The Final Plan must include approval from the Army Corps of Engineers, if a permit under Section 404 of the Clean Water Act is required. - The Preliminary Plan submission notes that the amount of wetland alteration will be 11,761sf. - A NRPA Tier 1 Permit will be required with the Final Plan application.
+The applicant provided a copy of the Maine DEP NRPA Tier 1, permit #L-28526-TC-B-N, filed March 13, 2020.
+A note referencing the permit must be added to the final plan. - An Army Corps of Engineers permit will be required with the Final Plan application.
+The Final Plan submission included Army Corps Permit #NAE-2020-00604 dated March 24, 2020.
+A note referencing the permit must be added to the final plan. - Written communication from Maine DEP dated December 4, 2019, states that 25'(the setback shown on the Preliminary Plan) is the minimum distance the applicant was told that all development needed to be from the stream at a November 5, 2019 preapplication meeting.

-- A NRPA Tier 1 Permit will be required with the Final Plan application. - An Army Corps of Engineers permit will be required with the Final Plan application. - Written communication from Maine DEP dated December 4, 2019, states that 25'(the setback shown on the Preliminary Plan) is the minimum distance the applicant was told that all development needed to be from the stream at a November 5, 2019 preapplication meeting. - The 75-foot stream setback should be shown on the Plan. - Staff note that duplex units 3-6, the pump station, and pump station parking are within the 75' stream setback. - A NRPA-PBR permit allowing use within the stream setback will be required for the Final Plan - The project site is connected by historical land use and formerly joined property to a Voluntary Remedial Action Plan (VRAP) site the L.C.
+- The 75-foot stream setback should be shown on the Plan.
+As of the date of this memo, the 75-foot stream setback is not shown on the plan. - Staff note that duplex units 3-6, the pump station, and pump station parking are within the 75' stream setback. - The 75-foot stream setback is shown on the Final Plan - A NRPA-PBR permit allowing use within the stream setback will be required for the Final Plan - The project site is connected by historical land use and formerly joined property to a Voluntary Remedial Action Plan (VRAP) site the L.C.
 Andrews Lumber Mill.
-Staff obtained and read a copy of the Certificat of Completion for the VRAP, issued in 2003.
+Staff obtained and read a copy of the Certificate of Completion for the VRAP, issued in 2003.
 In follow-up conversation with Nick Hodgkins, a representative of DEP's VRAP program, Staff were informed that removal of containerized wastes was the extent of the remedial action at the site, as contaminated soils were not encountered during the redevelopment.
 Mr. Hodgkins recommended that the developer should be looking out for potentially impacted soils (petroleum) and act accordingly if they find some (to include notifying DEP and getting a professional environmental specialist consultant to observe and sample).
-See conditions of approval 3 & 4.
+See conditions of approval 3 & 4. - There shall be a note on the plans to indicate that the MEDEP be notified if oil or hazardous substance-impacted soils are encountered.